 - Installing Kubernetes CLI on Windows 10.

 - Kubernetes Remote Access Permissions

-If you are comfortable with above articles.
-You can continue with below steps.
+If you are comfortable with the above articles.
+You can continue with the below steps.

 Kubernetes Proxy Setup without any port specification.